opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/tempest_osinterop_volume.rst

 Test execution
 ''''''''''''''
-* Test action 1: Create a server VM1
+* Test action 1: Create a volume VOL1
-* Test action 2: Attach a provided VOL1 to VM1
+* Test action 2: Convert VOL1 and upload image IMG1 to the Glance
-* **Test assertion 1:** Verify VOL1 is in 'in-use' status
-* Test action 3: Detach VOL1 from VM1
+* Test action 3: Wait until the status of IMG1 is 'ACTIVE' and VOL1 is 'available'
-* **Test assertion 2:** Verify VOL1 is in 'available' status
-* Test action 4: Create a server VM2
+* Test action 4: Show the details of IMG1
-* Test action 5: Attach a provided VOL2 to VM2 and wait for VOL2 to reach 'in-use' status
-* Test action 6: Retrieve VOL2's attachment information ATTCH_INFO
-* **Test assertion 3:** Verify ATTCH_INFO is correct
-* Test action 7: Create a server VM3 and wait for VM3 to reach 'ACTIVE' status
-* Test action 8: Attach a non-existent volume to VM3
-* **Test assertion 4:** Verify attach volume failed, a 'NOT FOUND' error is returned in the response
-* Test action 9: Detach a volume from a server by using an invalid volume ID
+* **Test assertion 1:** The name of IMG1 shown is the same as the name used to upload it
-* **Test assertion 5:** Verify detach volume failed, a 'NOT FOUND' error is returned in the response
+* **Test assertion 2:** The disk_format of IMG1 is the same as the disk_format of VOL1

 Pass / fail criteria
 ''''''''''''''''''''

-This test evaluates the volume API ability of attaching a volume to a server and detaching a volume from a server.
+This test case evaluates the volume API ability of uploading images.
 Specifically, the test verifies that:

-* Volumes can be attached and detached from servers.
-* Volume attachment information can be retrieved.
+* The Volume can convert volumes and upload images.
-* Attach and detach a volume using an invalid volume ID is not allowed.

 In order to pass this test, all test assertions listed in the test execution above need to pass.